richchapler/AzureSolutionsDocumentation/docs/Acquire_OneClickIngestion.md

 You should see the data from the One-Time Ingestion.

-You have completed the One-Time Ingestion.

-**BUT WAIT, you are not yet configured for continuous ingestion... do not click Close yet!**
+You have completed the One-Time Ingestion... but, **WAIT, you are not yet configured for continuous ingestion... do not click Close yet!**

 ### Step 3: Continuous Ingestion